Jacob-Mack1/CEN3031-project/README.md

-# CEN3031-project
+# GatorHelp

-project for software engineering
+MERN-based "Reddit-like" forum project for CEN3031, Software Engineering at the University of Florida.

+OG Template set-up using this: (Peers follow these directions and make reasonable judgements when setting up) https://www.mongodb.com/resources/languages/mern-stack-tutorial